GOVTNZ/silverstripe-about/README.md

 If you want different modules to appear, you can use config to override AboutInfoOverview::$major_dependencies.
 This is a simple list of composer module names.

+## Disabling Providers

+By default, the module will look for all info provider classes, and show a menu item for them.
+If you want to suppress certain providers, you can do this by setting AboutAdmin::$excludeProviders, which is a simple array of class names of the providers you want to exclude.

 # Extending

 The admin interface uses a concept of a provider.
 These are just sub-classes of AboutInfoProvider.
 Each such class introduces